 The brands I have purchased over the years include Pacific Foods, Imagine Foods, and Trader Joe’s – each of which is surprisingly unique in taste and quality.
 After just a few boxes, I stopped buying the Trader Joe’s brand.
 We had no luck and flat out hated their chicken and beef broths.
 Down to the other two brands, I find myself becoming even more finicky, finding nuances of each that I like better than the other …

-Organic Mushroom Broth – I love this broth.
+I love this broth.
 It is so unique, yet so flavorful.
 Though it obviously has a different flavor, I find the mushroom broth is a wonderful replacement for beef broth when you want a vegan or vegetarian meal.
 It adds a wonderful depth in flavor when used in recipes.
-Whenever I can find it (my local stores don’t stock it regularly, and it doesn’t go on sale as often) I use it to make a baked mushroom barley dish or one of the following …
+Whenever I can find it (my local stores don’t stock it regularly, and it doesn’t go on sale as often) I use it to make a baked mushroom barley dish…

 Low Sodium Broths: The low sodium varieties from these brands may be excellent, but low sodium broths don’t fly in our house.
 We have tried them, and they are just a bit too bland – we end up adding more salt.
 Since our diet isn’t high in sodium (broth is about as packaged as our food gets), the splurge for soup and flavoring is worth it to me.